AfridShaik/Sdlc_24_LTTS-Folks/1. Requirements/README.md

 # Requirements
 ## Introduction
- Simple project in c to manage student.
-You can add student, modify theme, delete theme.
-There is a different option to view all student and view student individually.
+ Student Management system is a simple project in c to manage the records of all students.
+You can add student, modify them, delete them.
+There is a different option to view all student and view student individually and also we can able to see all below mentioned features in this project.

 ## Identifying Feature
   --Applications & Recruitment    :Student management system should allow strong connections to be built with prospects from lead to closed-won.